Countries affected by the 2004 Indian Ocean earthquake and tsunami

 The 2004 Indian Ocean earthquake and tsunami occurred on Sunday, December 26, 2004.
-The earthquake itself, with a moment magnitude of around 9.1-9.3, devastated Aceh Province, Indonesia, while the tsunami affected countries all around the Indian Ocean.
-Nations which were affected are listed below in alphabetical order.
-For detailed information about each country affected by the earthquake and tsunami, see their individual articles.
+The earthquake itself, with a moment magnitude of around 9.2-9.3, devastated Aceh Province, Indonesia, while the tsunami affected countries all around the Indian Ocean.
+Nations that were affected are listed below in alphabetical order.
+For detailed information about each country affected by the earthquake and tsunami, see their articles.
 Countries with a smaller number of casualties, as well as those that lost citizens who were travelling abroad, are listed further on in the article.